NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 > - [ ] permanent::[[Heal|Wand of Heal]] [ilvl::3] [gp::60]
 > - [ ] consumable::[[Fireball|Scroll of Fireball]] [ilvl::5] [gp::30]

 #### D18.
-Telakín's Sanctum
+Telakin's Sanctum
 > [!note]+ Read Aloud
 > Behind the throne is a small chamber filled with ostentatious accoutrements.
 There is а bed, wardrobe, desk, chest, and а small table in this room.
 The walls are covered in rich red velvet curtains and a strange rug of shifting, writhing geometric patterns on the floor.
 A large, full-body mirror stands in one corner of the room.

 > [!tip]+ Treasure
 > The rug is a minor magic item that is worth 50 gp but does nothing more than change patterns.
 >
 > The chest is locked, requiring a DC 23 [[Skills#Thievery|Thievery]] check to open (although Telakin's key ring has the key).
 Inside the chest is а host of forged and original documents detailing Ardentia City treaties, merchant dealings, and religious papers.
 Although not pertinent to the party, they clearly illustrate the level of infiltration the gang possessed.
-In addition to these there is à sack containing 150 gp, a scroll of dominate person, and a missive written with a strange alien hand.
+In addition to these there is à sack containing 150 gp, a scroll of dominate, and a missive written with a strange alien hand.
 The message reads: "I have a task for you, thrall.
 Meet me at the sewer junction beneath the cold forge and I will give you the details.
 There are some troublesome small minds that must be removed."
 The document is signed with some sort of symbol made to look like a spiraling tentacle (identical to that on Telakin's forehead).
 >
 > Aside from the contents of the chest, the wardrobe contains every outfit in Player Core as well as 50 gp in jewelry.
 >
-> - [ ] gp::250
+> - [ ] gp::200
 > - [ ] consumable::[[Dominate|Scroll of Dominate]] [ilvl::11] [gp::300]

 #### D19.
 Zyrxog's Entrance